A minimal compact description of the diversity index polytope: On the combinatorial properties of diversity indices

 for some $E_f'\in\mathcal{F}(T)$ and taxon $x_j\in Y$, $j\neq i$, cannot yield a larger value than~\eqref{varphi::max}.
 Indeed, the neutrality conditions present for taxa $x_k,x_l\in Y$ can only decrease the sum of allocated lengths of edges in $E_f'$ to taxa in $Y$.
 Here, $E_f'$ establishes the same edge length allocations to taxa in $Y$ as $E_f$ does to taxa in $X$. \end{proof}

 We will use the construction of $Y$ in Proposition~\ref{prop::RecMaxI} for the rest of this section to ensure that we can identify the maximizer of problem~\eqref{riRecMax} without further calculation.
-Moreover, the bijective map $\phi:E_f\to Y$ indicates that taxa~$Y$ might be sufficient to describe $\mathcal{P}(T,\ell)$.
+Moreover, the bijective map $\phi:E_f\to Y$ indicates that taxa~$Y$ might be sufficient to describe $\mathcal{P}(T,\ell)$ because there exists a diversity index such that the allocation of $\ell(e)$ for any $e\in E_f$ keeps taxon $\phi(e)$ unaffected.
+In other words, there appear to be $d_{\hat{T}}=|E_f|$ free choices in the calculation of diversity index scores for taxa $Y$.
 Indeed, we consider $Y\subseteq X$ with $|Y|=d_{\hat{T}}$ and define the \emph{projection of $\mathcal{P}(T,\ell)$ to $Y$} by

 Then, for $Y$ such that $\text{proj}_{Y}(T,\ell)$ is a proper projection of $\mathcal{P}(T,\ell)$ to $\mathbb{R}^Y$, i.e., the projection preserves the dimension~$d_{\hat{T}}$, we obtain a set of linear constraints which is sufficient to describe $\mathcal{P}(T,\ell)$: \begin{proposition} Let $\hat{T}=(T,\ell)$ be a rooted phylogenetic $X$-tree with $d_{\hat{T}}\geq 1$.
 Let $E_f\in\mathcal{F}(T)$, $Y\subseteq X$, $|Y|=d_{\hat{T}}$ and let $\phi:E_f\to Y$ be a bijective map such that the free choice of numbers $\gamma(\phi(e),e)$, $e\in P(\phi(e))$, does fully specify the corresponding matrix $\Gamma_T$.
 Then,